HindsightTwentyTwenty/extension/README.md

 # hindsite
 hindsite is a Chrome extension that more actively monitors users as they traverse the web and presents their history information in a graphical, multi-dimensional way.

-TODO: some sample screenshots or mockups
+See github wiki for mockups and examples.

 ##Coding Practices
 * use camelCase for function names